 92% of college students contracting meningitis were vaccinated with the MenACWY vaccine.
 24

 Idaho Immunization Department lists the cost of Menactra under the CDC contract is $91.81 per dose.
 The cost of Menveo is $73.83 per dose.
 25 A portion of this vaccine mandate will be paid by the taxpayers under the Idaho Immunization Program (IIP)

 Voluntary use of MenACWY is increasing in Idaho.

-CDC shows a steady annual voluntary increase of about 10% in Idaho for the MenACWY vaccine.
+Parents and doctors already have a discussion about the MenACWY vaccine with 90.5% VOLUNTARILY vaccinating without government interference.
+CDC shows a steady annual voluntary increase of about 5% annually in Idaho for the MenACWY vaccine.

 2017 reports reflect 90.5% received a MenACWY vaccine.
 Up from 86.5% the previous year.
 26

 Brain and immune system disorders have been reported following receipt of MenACWY, including Guillain Barre Syndrome, and a new study has linked the vaccine with Bell’s Palsy when it is given simultaneously with other vaccines.

 Meningococcal organisms are naturally present in the nasal passages of humans.

 The vast majority of children and adults colonize the bacteria without symptoms and then they are protected from invasive meningococcal infections.
 Between 10 and 20 percent of people at any given time are actively colonizing meningococcal organisms, which boosts innate immunity to invasive infection.
 2 3